quantarray/pinfeather/README.md

 Depending on your version of Raspberry Pi, your pysical wiring will differ.

 I used the [Pi4J's pinout for Raspberry Pi 3 Model B](http://pi4j.com/pins/model-3b-rev1.html).

+# LED Lights

+When connected to the network and

+* all builds are successful, the green LED on the breadboard will light up
+* any build fails, the red LED on the breadboard will light up.

 ![Connected, successful](/doc/PinFeatherConnectedSuccessful.JPG "Connected, successful")

+When disconnected from the network or having network connectivity issues with the TeamCity server, the blue LED on the breadboard will light up.

 ![Disconnected](/doc/PinFeatherDisconnected.JPG "Disconnected")